nmrdata/bigmap-solid-state-nmr/README.md

 ]
 ```

-The `file` attribute will contain the relative link to an NMRium file (encodes as a JSON) that describes the set of jcamp-dx to load.
-It may also contain chemical structures.
+The `file` attribute will contain the relative link to an NMRium file (encodes as a JSON) that describes the set of JCAMP-DX to load.
 Here is for example the content of the file `./CAM.26025/broadband/index.json`:

 ```json
 {